circleci/circleci-docs/jekyll/_cci2/browser-testing.md

 you can use Sauce Labs in the usual way without worrying about Sauce Connect.

-This example `config.yml` file demonstrates how to run browser tests through Sauce Labs against a test server running within a CircleCI build container.
+This example `config.yml` file shows how to run browser tests through Sauce Labs against a test server running within a CircleCI build container.

 ```yaml